-- A. Per Penal Code (PC) Section §1210.7(a): A county probation department may utilize continuous electronic monitoring to monitor the whereabouts of persons on probation. - B. Per PC §1202.8(b): Commencing January 1, 2009, every person who has been assessed with the State Authorized Risk Assessment Tool (STATIC 99) for Sex Offenders pursuant to Sections 290.04 to 290.06 PC, inclusive, and who has a SARATSO risk level of high, shall be continuously, electronically monitored while on probation, unless the court determines that such monitoring is unnecessary for a particular person.
-The monitoring device used for these purposes shall be identified as one that employs the latest available proven effective monitoring technology.
+- A. Per Penal Code (PC) Section §1210.7(a): A county probation department may utilize continuous electronic monitoring to monitor the whereabouts of persons on probation.

-- C. Per PC §1210.12: (a) A county chief probation officer shall have the sole discretion, consistent with the terms and conditions of probation, to decide which persons shall be supervised using continuous electronic monitoring administered by the county probation department.
 In People v.
 Cruz (2011) 197 Cal.
 App, 4th 1306, Cal.
+Rptr 3d the trial court opined that section 1210.7 only authorized probation to recommend GPS monitoring to the court. - B. Per PC §1202.8(b): Commencing January 1, 2009, every person who has been assessed with the State Authorized Risk Assessment Tool (STATIC 99) for Sex

+Offenders pursuant to Sections 290.04 to 290.06 PC, inclusive, and who has a SARATSO risk level of high, shall be continuously, electronically monitored while on probation, unless the court determines that such monitoring is unnecessary for a particular person.
+The monitoring device used for these purposes shall be identified as one that employs the latest available proven effective monitoring technology.

-Rptr 3d the trial court opined that section 12010.7 only authorized probation to recommend GPS monitoring to the court. - D. Per PC §3454(b): Each county agency responsible for post release supervision, as established by the county board of supervisors pursuant to subdivision (a) of Section 3451, may determine additional appropriate conditions of supervision in Section 3453 consistent with public safety, including the use of continuous electronic monitoring as defined in Section 1210.7, order the provisions of appropriate rehabilitation and treatment services, determine appropriate incentives and determine and order appropriate response to alleged violations, which can include, but shall not be limited to, immediate, structured and intermediate sanctions up to and including referral to the reentry court pursuant to Section 3015, or flash incarceration in a county jail. - E. The Orange County Juvenile Court in conjunction with the Appellate Court has concluded that continuous electronic monitoring does not constitute physical confinement.
+- C. Per PC §1210.12: (a) A county chief probation officer shall have the sole discretion, consistent with the terms and conditions of probation, to decide which persons shall be supervised using continuous electronic monitoring administered by the county probation department. - D. Per PC §3454(b): Each county agency responsible for post release supervision, as established by the county board of supervisors pursuant to subdivision (a) of Section 3451, may determine additional appropriate conditions of supervision in Section 3453 consistent with public safety, including the use of continuous electronic monitoring as defined in Section 1210.7, order the provisions of appropriate rehabilitation and treatment services, determine appropriate incentives and determine and order appropriate response to alleged violations, which can include, but shall not be limited to, immediate, structured and intermediate sanctions up to and including referral to the reentry court pursuant to Section 3015, or flash incarceration in a county jail. - E. Both the Orange County Juvenile Court and the Appellate Court have concluded that continuous electronic monitoring does not constitute physical confinement.
 Further, it was concluded that GPS monitoring is expressly authorized by statute for adult probation, a fortiori the condition is permissible for juvenile probation since broader conditions may be imposed on juveniles.